 Click here for more information about the GLG Map Server.

-other GIS data with an exceptional level of details.
+variety of other GIS data with an exceptional level of

 The map server automatically switches layers based on the layers' zoom thresholds and the current zoom factor, and it uses a tile cache for faster rendering.

-data will always appear crisp and precise
+data will always appear crisp and precise regardless

-regardless of the resolution of the image.
-The vector data
+of the resolution of the image.
+The vector data is ideal for

-is ideal for representing elements such as cities, towns, roads
+representing elements such as cities, towns, roads and

 The image displays the Digital Chart of the World (DCW, VMAP0) vector data overlayed on top of the NASA's Visible Earth raster image.

-with the GLG Map Server and can be
+dataset is available for use with the GLG Map Server

-obtained from Generic Logic.
-This 100 GB dataset contains vector
+and can be obtained from Generic Logic.
+This 100 GB dataset

-with the Map Server and includes a complete set
+performance with the Map Server and includes a complete set

 |The map server provides support for an unlimited number of layers.
 Layers are used to group various geographic features so they can be toggled on and off together in the map image.
 For example, roads and political boundaries are two possible layers.
 In addition, the attribute matching feature of the map server enables display of only the features inside a layer that have certain attribute values, allowing virtually unlimited customization.|

-set contains GIS data for the entire US down to the street
+GIS data for the entire US down to the street level details.

 The Map Server's label layout negotiation ensures that labels do not obscure each other, and that labels with higher priority are not obscured by less significant labels.

-insufficient or detailed satellite imagery is available for a
+insufficient or detailed satellite imagery is available for

 The image displays the US 0.5m Aerial Images dataset that provides high resolution (0.5 meters per pixel) aerial data for the United States.
 The dataset is available on per-state basis (approx. 100 GB per state).

 |The Map Server can import the NITF and CADRG raster formats,